siegesmund/SwiftDDP/README.md

 }

 ```
 Next, we'll create the collection class that will hold our contacts and provide the logic to respond to server-side changes to the documents and the subscription set.
 SwiftDDP contains an abstract class called AbstractCollection that can be used to build custom collections.
-Subclassing AbstractCollection allows you to override three methods that are called in response to events on the server: documentWasAdded, documentWasChanged and documentWasRemoved.
+Subclassing AbstractCollection allows you to override three methods that are called in response to events on the server: *documentWasAdded*, *documentWasChanged* and *documentWasRemoved*.
 ```swift
 class UserCollection: AbstractCollection {